UV Ozone Cleaner

 Produce near-atomically clean surfaces without causing damage to the sample

-The Ossila UV Ozone Cleaner is capable of removing contamination from the surface of substrates and samples, providing ultraclean surfaces within minutes.
-Using a high-power UV light source to generate ozone and break down organic surface contaminants, the procedure can produce near-atomically clean surfaces without causing damage to the sample.
-Volatile compounds created from surface contaminants quickly evaporate, leaving the sample ready for the next part of your experiment.
+Within minutes, the Ossila UV Ozone Cleaner is capable of removing contamination from the surface of substrates and samples, providing ultraclean surfaces.
+Using a high-power UV light source to generate ozone and break down organic surface contaminants, the procedure can produce near-atomically clean surfaces without causing any damage to your sample.
+Volatile compounds created from surface contaminants will quickly evaporate, leaving the sample ready for the next part of your experiment.

 How does UV ozone cleaning work?

 UV ozone cleaning relies upon the use of a high-intensity UV light source, which illuminates the surface to be cleaned with two specific wavelengths of light.
 Low pressure mercury vapour discharge lamps are typically used, like the synthetic quartz UV grid lamp in the Ossila UV Ozone Cleaner, which have two dominant emission peaks at 184 nm and 254 nm.
 Upon irradiation, molecular oxygen present in the air is dissociated by radiation below 200 nm in length.
 This results in the formation of two radicals of oxygen.
 These radicals go on to react with further molecular oxygen forming molecules of ozone.

 At the same time, light at 254 nm is used to excite organic species present on the surface of the sample.
 This process increases the reactivity of the contaminants with ozone.
 Upon reacting, the material is cleaned from the surface.

 The UV Ozone Cleaner houses a series of high intensity, low pressure synthetic quartz mercury vapour discharge lamps.
 By utilizing the emission at 185 nm and 254 nm, ozone is generated.
 The presence of ozone and UV light allows for the removal of organic material.
 The high intensity output gives results quickly and facilitates a large cleaning area.